Battle of Vienna: Prelude

 On 31 March, another declaration – sent by Grand Vizier Merzifonlu Kara Mustafa Pasha on behalf of Mehmed IV – arrived at the Imperial Court in Vienna.
 The next day the forward march of Ottoman army elements began from Edirne in Rumelia.
 Ottoman troops reached Belgrade by early May.
 They were joined by a Transylvanian army under Prince Mihaly Apafi and a Hungarian force under Imre Thököly; they laid siege to Győr and the remaining army of 150,000 moved toward the city of Vienna.
-About 40,000 Crimean Tatar troops arrived 40 km east of Vienna on 7 July, twice as many as the Imperial troops in the area.
+Spencer Tucker claimed about 40,000 Crimean Tatar troops arrived 40 km east of Vienna on 7 July, which he claimed was twice as many as the Imperial troops in the area.
+However, the total population of the Crimean Khanate in the mid 17th century, which was around 180,000, couldn't physically sustain such a massive army.
+Even a nation with 20% of their total male population as soldiers could only make up about 18,000 men.
+Add onto this that some of these forces have to be left back home in order to defend their own nation against Cossack raids and raid Europe themselves.
+Not even this total force of a few thousand men could all join this one battle waged by their liege that is happening thousands of kilometers away.
 Emperor Leopold fled Vienna for Passau with his court and 60,000 Viennese, while Charles V, Duke of Lorraine, withdrew his force of 20,000 towards Linz.
-The main Ottoman army arrived at Vienna on 14 July; the city's only defense force was now that of Count Ernst Rüdiger von Starhemberg's 15,000 men.
+The main Ottoman army arrived at Vienna on 14 July; the city's only defense force was now Count Starhemberg's 15,000 men.
 Saxon engineer Georg Rimpler, who had been employed by the empire to prepare for war with the Turks, began to prepare Vienna for the upcoming siege – much of Austria's pre-war plans had calculated on fighting the Turks near the city of Győr, a plan made untenable by the Turkish advance.

-The King of Poland, John III Sobieski, prepared a relief expedition to Vienna during the summer of 1683, honoring his obligations to the treaty, and would depart from Kraków on 15 August.
-During this time most of Poland would be largely undefended, and taking advantage of the situation, Imre Thököly would attempt an invasion.
+The King of Poland, John III Sobieski, prepared a relief expedition to Vienna during the summer of 1683, honoring his obligations to the treaty, and departed from Kraków on 15 August.
+During this time, most of Poland was largely undefended, and taking advantage of the situation, Imre Thököly attempted an invasion.
 Kazimierz Jan Sapieha delayed the march of the Lithuanian army, campaigning in the Hungarian Highlands instead, and arrived in Vienna only after it had been relieved.
+The king also did not wait for the 1,200 Cossacks whose recruitment had begun as early as May 1683.
+Only a unit of about 150 men marched with him to Vienna, while the rest of the Cossacks joined the Polish forces after the battle.